Gavin Gunning: Grimsby Town

 After he chose not to extend his contract with Morton, Gunning returned to England and signed for EFL League Two club Grimsby Town on 5 January 2017 until the end of the 2016–17 season.
-After making 14 league appearances he was released by the club on 10 May 2017.
+After making 14 league appearances the club released him on 10 May 2017.
 He later admitted he was overweight during his time at Blundell Park and that he did not enjoy his time with the "Mariners".

 Port Vale

 Gunning signed a contract of undisclosed-length at newly-relegated League Two club Port Vale in July 2017, having impressed manager Michael Brown on trial.
 He was sent off on his second appearance for the "Valiants" after picking up two yellow cards in a 4–1 defeat to Leeds United in an EFL Cup first round match at Elland Road on 9 August; Brown described it as an "extremely stupid" dismissal.
-However he impressed playing out-of-position at left-back under new manager Neil Aspin, who said his "heading and challenging has been first class".
+However, he impressed playing out-of-position at left-back under new manager Neil Aspin, who said his "heading and challenging has been first class".
 He added to his popularity at Vale Park with a headed goal in a 2–0 home victory over Oxford United in the first round of the FA Cup on 3 November.
 He left the club upon the expiry of his contract on 1 January 2018.
 Aspin revealed he had disagreed with owner Norman Smurthwaite over the failure to secure Gunning to a new contract.

 Forest Green Rovers

 On 4 January 2018, Gunning signed an 18-month contract with League Two Forest Green Rovers.
 He made 21 appearances in the second half of the 2017–18 campaign to help Mark Cooper's Green avoid relegation by a one-point margin.
 On 18 August 2018, Gunning was sent off in a 1–1 draw at Bury for denying Gold Omotayo a clear goalscoring opportunity.
-On 22 April 2019, he scored his first goal of the season in a 2–1 win over Cambridge United at The New Lawn and was named in the EFL team of the week.
+On 22 April 2019, he scored his first goal of the season in a 2–1 win over Cambridge United at The New Lawn and was named in the EFL Team of the Week.
 He ended the 2018–19 season with 46 appearances to his name, but was sent off in the play-off semi-final defeat at Tranmere Rovers and was not retained beyond the summer.